Royals vs. White Sox Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has seven doubles, four triples, seven home runs, 11 walks and 19 RBI (43 total hits).
-He has stolen 13 bases.
+- Bobby Witt Jr. has collected 43 hits with seven doubles, four triples, seven home runs and 11 walks.
+He has driven in 19 runs with 13 stolen bases.

 Witt Jr. Recent Games